Every home in Ireland will have a computer in the next five years a demonstrator tells the Late Late Toy Show.

-Maurice Cohen believes that it is important not be left behind by technology.
+Maurice Cohen believes that it is important not to be left behind by technology.
 He believes that within five years, every single home in Ireland will probably have a home computer, which can be used for games like Space Invaders, business applications such as word processing and financial modelling, and for educational purposes.

 There are already around a thousand Commodore 64 computers in Irish schools.
-Maurice Cohen demonstrates an application which helps people to learn how to use a keyboard and type.
+Maurice Cohen demonstrates an application that helps people to learn how to use a keyboard and type.
 In the game, a letter or a number comes floating down the screen and the player simply has to find the key on the keyboard.
 As the player progresses through the game and becomes more familiar with the keyboard, the letters and numbers appear faster and faster.

 This episode of The Late Late Toy Show was broadcast on 10 December 1983.
 The host is Gay Byrne.